cepthomas/LuaInterop/README.md

 Each flavor has these files:
 - interop_spec.lua - defines your api
-- gen_interop.cmd - code generation script
+- do_gen.cmd - code generation script
 - script_xxx.lua - test/example scripts

 The files that do the work:
-- gen_interop.lua - the driver
+- do_gen.lua - the driver
 - interop_c.lua - C flavor
 - interop_cppcli.lua - C++/CLI flavor
 - interop_csh.lua - C# flavor